johankraft/DevAlertDemoSTM32L475/README.md

 ## Demo operation

-Just start it and it should begin generating errors and alerts randomly.
+Start a debug session in SW4STM32 using the right debug configuration (AWS or Serial) and it should begin generating errors and alerts randomly.
 The system is configured to restart after each error/alert.

 Log in to https://devalert.io and see the reported issues on the Dashboard page.